vasilkosturski/distributed-tracing-otel-demo/README.md

 7. **Create Environment Files**

    **Important**: The `.env` files are not under source control for security reasons.
-You need to create them from the example files.
+You need to create them from the `.env.example` files for both projects.

    ```bash
    # Copy example files to create your .env files